WeeverApps/iota/README.md

 * `media` contains multimedia content which may be under the `html` (embed codes) or `assets` array
 * `event` contains content that has specific times required, generally under the properties `datetime.start` and `datetime.end`
 * `profile` contains content that describes a physical object or person
-* `tableData` contains pure data, generally only using the `properties` property in details
+* `data` contains pure data, generally only using the `properties` property in details
 * `inputRequest` contains form information, which could be used to prompt for user responses, and should only contain `properties`
 * `schema` contains architectural information used to describe a custom IoTA type